MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 Teams can cache this information associated with the user's identity; such as the user's preferences.

+> [!NOTE]
-For more details on these and other claims, see [Microsoft identity platform ID tokens](/azure/active-directory/develop/id-tokens).
-If you need to construct a unique ID to represent the user in your system, refer to [Using claims to reliably identify a user](/azure/active-directory/develop/id-tokens#using-claims-to-reliably-identify-a-user-subject-and-object-id) for more information.
+> If you need to construct a unique ID to represent the user in your system, please see [Using claims to reliably identify a user](/azure/active-directory/develop/id-tokens#using-claims-to-reliably-identify-a-user-subject-and-object-id).

 ## Code sample